deployo/deployo.github.io/content/docs/configuration.md

 scripts | List of script names | yes | array of strings | n/a
 variables | a list of variables required from the user for execution of scripts.
 When a script is triggered from the dashboard a value for every variable will be required.
 Empty values are allowed. | no | array of strings | [ ] notifyOnFailed | An object with a list of emails to receive notification if cronjob fails. | no | object (see example above) | empty object

-## Servers

-This page is giving you a nicer prevew over the servers you have configured in YAML.
-Here you can create and delete servers using the UI if you find it easier that way.

-## Scripts

-This page is giving you a nicer prevew over the scripts you have configured in YAML.
-Here you can create and delete scripts using the UI if you find it easier that way.

-## Templates

-This page is giving you a nicer prevew over the templates you have configured in YAML.
-Here you can create and delete tempaltes using the UI if you find it easier that way.